The Ultimate Guide To Understanding Phishing In 2021

 But that’s not the only consequences that can result from that.

-Other consequences include negative impact on investor trust, disrupt business, and if in Europe incite regulatory fines under the General Data Protection Regulation (GDPR).
+Other consequences include negative impact on investor trust, disrupt business, and incite regulatory fines under the General Data Protection Regulation (GDPR).

-Training your employees to deal with this problem would be the most recommended action to reduce successful phishing attacks.
+Training your employees to deal with this problem is recommended to reduce successful phishing attacks.

-Ways to train them generally are just showing employees examples of phishing emails and the ways to spot them.
+Ways to train employees generally are to show them examples of phishing emails and the ways to spot them.

 Another good way to show employees phishing is through simulation.